Airport Show’s 23rd edition in Dubai in May 2024

 Officials expressed confidence that the event will foster greater collaboration among the aviation industry stakeholders such as airports, airlines and the Air Navigation Service Providers.
 Data from the International Air Transport Association (IATA) has stated that passenger traffic is expected to witness a full recovery from the impact of the 21st century’s second pandemic and predicted full recovery to 2019 levels possibly by 2024.
 The Airports Council International also says international travel is forecast to recover by 2025.

 Until 2041, the total passenger traffic worldwide is predicted to grow at a compound annual growth rate (CAGR) of 7.5 per cent, with a steep recovery gradient observed until 2026.
 Passenger traffic worldwide is expected to reach 19.3 billion in 2041 and 23.9 billion in 2050.
 International passenger traffic is forecasted to grow to 4.4 billion international passengers in 2026.
 In 2041, airports are predicted to handle almost 200 million tons of air cargo worldwide.
 Aircraft movements are forecast to grow to 111.6 million by 2026.
-Airports worldwide will see 153.8 million aircraft movements by 2041.
+Airports worldwide will see 153.8 million aircraft movements by 2041 tools for professional and business customers. www.rxglobal.com

 Matched content